 The list of supported Kubernetes versions in the above table depends on what the CloudNativePG maintainers think is reasonable to support and to test.

-At the moment, the CloudNativePG community does not support any additional Kubernetes distribution, like Red Hat OpenShift (this might change in the future.
-If it did change, that would be reflected in an official policy written by the CloudNativePG maintainers).
+At the moment, the CloudNativePG community doesn't support nor test any additional Kubernetes distribution, like Red Hat OpenShift.
+This might change in the future and, in that case, that would be reflected in an official policy written by the CloudNativePG maintainers.

-The list of supported Postgres versions in the above table generally depends on what PostgreSQL versions were supported by the Community at the time the minor version was released.
+The list of supported Postgres versions in the above table generally depends on what PostgreSQL versions were supported by the Community at the time the minor version of CloudNativePG was released.

 |Version||Release Date||End of Life||Supported Kubernetes Versions|

 Feature freeze happens one week before the release